L3on02/ReversiConsole/README.md

 Implementation of the strategy game [Reversi](https://en.wikipedia.org/wiki/Reversi) as a console application with move validation a simple TUI and a computer opponent.
 The game is implemented in C++ in a modular way, with the game logic separated from the user interface.
 The game can be played by two human players or by a human player against a computer opponent.
-The computer opponent uses a simple heuristic to determine the best move to make.
+The computer opponent uses a minmax variant with alpha-beta pruning to determine its moves.

 ## How to play
 1. Clone the repository